The National Folk Festival – Every Easter at Exhibition Park in Canberra.

 Music is an important vehicle for our indigenous communities, giving voice to their stories.
 Knowledge and culture are shared through music and special presentations.
 Celebrating Australia’s First peoples is a vital part of the National’s program and is now one of the most popular features of the Festival.

-A brand new precinct skirting the borderlands of folk, FringeWorld is coming to the National Folk Festival in 2017.
-Sitting like a pleasure island floating beyond the hustle and bustle of the main site this is where adventure, music and merriment collide with the quirkier aspects of folk.
-Including it’s own venue, The Borderland, a circus arena, village green and chill zone there’s plenty to experience.
+FringeWorld was introduced in 2017 as a brand new precinct skirting the borderlands of folk.
+Sitting like an island floating beyond the hustle and bustle of the main site this is where adventure, music and merriment collide with the quirkier aspects of folk.
+FringeWorld has it’s own dedicated venues, the Borderland, the Bizarre and village green with a chill zone and some fun games.
+You can also take the Challenge and find interesting ways to interact with the Festival and its community.

 The Instrument Makers’ Hall is a unique and intimate setting that brings together some of Australia’s master artisans to exhibit their exquisite handcrafted musical instruments and to share their skills and knowledge with performers, patrons and their peers.
 It provides an opportunity to see, hear and, for prospective buyers, to play some beautiful handcrafted instruments, and to meet the people who make them.